snaeimi/SimCenterDocumentation/docs/common/testbeds/sf_bay_area/example_outputs.rst

    :align: center
    :figclass: align-center
    :width: 700
+   :alt: Chart presenting detailed breakdown statistics of structural and non-structural damage states for an example wood frame building.

    Structural and non-structural damage states of the example wood frame (as introduced in :ref:`lbl-testbed_SF_response_simulation`).